christophergaughan/terraform-aws-lab/README.md

 ---

+## Why Terraform?

+While there are many strong infrastructure-as-code (IaC) tools out there (like Pulumi and AWS CDK), Terraform was chosen here because:

+- **Maturity & ecosystem:** Terraform has a large community and extensive module ecosystem, making it easy to reuse and maintain infrastructure code.
+- **Cloud-agnostic flexibility:** Supports multiple cloud providers, so you can design for AWS and keep options open for hybrid or multi-cloud setups.
+- **Compliance familiarity:** In highly regulated industries (like clinical research and pharma), Terraform is widely adopted and auditors are comfortable reviewing its state and change history.
+- **Strong CI/CD integration:** Pairs well with PR-based workflows and GitHub Actions for automated validation and planning.

+This example repo demonstrates these advantages in a simple, transparent way.

 ### Next steps

 Feel free to explore, fork, or use as a starting point to build your own IaC practice setups!